syncfusion-content/windowsforms-docs/WindowsForms/layoutmanagers/CardLayout/Overview.md

 ---
 layout: post
-title: Overview of Windows Forms CardLayout Control | Syncfusion
+title: Overview of Windows Forms LayoutManagers Control | Syncfusion
 description: Learn here all about introduction of Syncfusion Windows Forms LayoutManagers control, its elements and more details.
 platform: windowsforms
 control: CardLayout